ethiffeault/eti/README.md

 ## Attributes

-Attribute are supported on Struct, Class, Properties ans Methods
+Attribute are supported on Struct, Class, Properties and Methods

 * Struct
 * Class
 * Properties
 * Methods

-Attribute may be user defined like this:
+May be user defined like this:
 ```
     class Documentation : public eti::Attribute
     {